olarerin-lab/PRnet/README.md

 conda activate PRnet
 pip install -r requirements.txt
 ```
-#### setup the environment with Docker
+#### Setup the environment with Docker
 Alternatively, you can use Docker to set up the environment.
 Build the Docker image using the provided Dockerfile:
 ```
 docker build -t prnet .
 ```
-You can change the Docker image of PyTorch according to your cuda version in Dockerfile 'FROM pytorch/pytorch:1.12.1-cuda11.3-cudnn8-runtime'.
+You can change the Docker image of PyTorch according to your cuda version in Dockerfile `FROM pytorch/pytorch:1.12.1-cuda11.3-cudnn8-runtime`.

 Then run the Docker container:
 ```
 docker run -dit --gpu all -v $(pwd):/workspace --name PRnet prnet
 ```
-After the docker container is started, you can exit using 'exit'.
+After the docker container is started, you can exit using `exit`.
 If you use the -d mode, docker will be placed in the background.
 You can enter the container through `docker attach PRnet`.
 After stopping the container, start the container with `docker start PRnet`.
 You also can use `docker exec -it PRnet /bin/bash` to enter the container.

 ## Step 2: Test with demo datatset
 Inference with demo dataset: